-Don and I gave up finding a spot in the crowded lobby and headed up to a terrace to await the Duck Procession!
-It soon became clear, the people watching was actually more entertaining than the ducks.
+It soon became clear, that people watching was actually more entertaining than the ducks.
 Then again, there was an amusing moment when 2 ducks (who should have gotten a room) amused the viewers with a little Duck Love.
 My people watching didn't include anything close to that.

-Finally, the Duck Master gave a little speech and invited a little tyke wearing a tie and vest to join him on the carpet for the big moment.
-Suddenly there was a little quacking and the ducks waddled down the stairs and out of sight and the whole thing was over.
+Suddenly there was lots of quacking and the ducks waddled down the stairs and out of sight and the whole thing was over.

 Nearly 80 Years of Duck Marches!

-That's it?
-I'm not exactly sure what I was expecting, when I told Don months ago while planning this trip, "We really need to stay at The Peabody.
-I have just got to see the Duck March!"
+I'm not exactly sure what I was expecting, when I told Don months ago, "We REALLY need to stay at the Peabody!
+I MUST see the Duck March!"

 So Much More...

 As one might guess, there is much more to do at The Peabody, than clap for ducks.
 We had the best time watching Laura, play Chopin and Honky Tonk on the lobby piano.